undera/pylgbst/README.md

-from pylgbst.peripherals import ColorDistanceSensor# Python library to interact with LEGO Move Hub
+# Python library to interact with LEGO Move Hub

 Best way to start is to look into [`demo.py`](demo.py) file, and run it.